zeek/zeek-docs/doc/script-reference/types.rst

     table [ type^+ ] of type

 where *type^+* is one or more types, separated by commas.
-The index type cannot be any of the following types:  pattern, table, set, vector, file, opaque, any.
+The index type cannot be any of the following types:  :zeek:type:`pattern`, :zeek:type:`table`, :zeek:type:`set`, :zeek:type:`vector`, :zeek:type:`file`, :zeek:type:`opaque`, :zeek:type:`any`.

-Here is an example of declaring a table indexed by "count" values and yielding "string" values:
+Here is an example of declaring a table indexed by :zeek:type:`count` values and yielding :zeek:type:`string` values:

 .. code-block:: zeek